 Every serious historian who studies Christian origins agrees that Paul is our earliest source for the resurrection of Jesus.
 Even atheistic scholars like Gerd Ludemann admit that the creed Paul quotes in 1 Corinthians 15 is dated within a short time after Jesus’ crucifixion, possibly even within the first year.

-Here’s the rub: Many critics claim that since Paul is our earliest source, and his experience of Jesus was a visionary experience, that was likely the other apostles’ experience too.
+Here’s the rub: Jesus mythicists like Richard Carrier or popular YouTuber Godless Engineer claim that since Paul is our earliest source, and his experience of Jesus was a visionary, celestial experience, that was likely the other apostles’ experience too.
 The gospels later embellished the story because Paul taught that Jesus rose spiritually, not bodily.
 Modern-day Christians don’t accept the visionary stories of Joseph Smith or Muhammed.
 So why believe the Christian story when it’s equally as outlandish?
-Does Paul contradict the gospel writers when it comes to the nature of the resurrection?
+And does Paul contradict the gospel writers when it comes to the nature of the resurrection?

-Well, no. Here are three strong reasons why Paul believed Jesus rose from the dead bodily.
+Well, no. Here are several strong reasons why Paul believed Jesus rose from the dead bodily.

 The Jewishness of the Apostle Paul

 The Pharisees believed in bodily resurrection.
 The gospel writers note that the Sadducees didn’t believe in angels, demons, souls, or the resurrection from the dead.
 Aside from their belief in Yahweh, they were the materialists of their day.
 The Pharisees, on the other hand, believed in all of these things – including the resurrection from the dead.